 Belfast tourism is one of the most fascinating success stories of the modern business world in Northern Ireland.

-To help explore and understand the local industry in what is now an award-winning destination, Belfast tourism expert George Grimley took part in a highly-topical video interview in our ProfileTree TV studio.
+In our latest Business Leaders episode, we learn and explore the local industry in what is now an award-winning destination, from Belfast tourism expert George Grimley.

-He began by revealing a surprising aspect of Belfast’s tour industry: that local people can, at times, form a large section of tour customers and can be some of the most rewarding tour participants.
+George began by revealing a surprising aspect of Belfast’s tour industry: that local people can, at times, form a large section of tourism customers and can be some of the most rewarding tour participants.

 “There’s nothing more rewarding for a tour guide than someone local saying they discovered something they didn’t know about.

 “At Christmas time you get a lot of locals because they have visitors, including family and friends, who may have been away for several years.”